 That should do it!

 This post showed you how to show or hide the Device security section in Windows Security app in Windows 11.
-If you find any error above or have something to add, please use the comment form below.
+Please use the comment form below if you find any errors above or have something to add.